ikim025/ucr-cs100/textbook/assignment-help/BoostTokenizer/README.md

 tokenizer< char_separator<char> > mytok(str, delim);
 ```

-The `char_separator<char>` is one of the models of the boost tokenizer library and declaring tokenizer with `char_separator<char>` lets boost know that we are going to use our own delimiters.
+The `char_separator<char>` is one of the models of the boost tokenizer library and declaring tokenizer with `char_separator<char>` lets boost know that we're going to use our own delimiters.
 Notice how the tokenizer function now has an extra parameter, `delim`, which will be our delimiter set.

 In this particular example, our delimiter set contains only `&`, so therefore our tokens will be separated only by this character.